Participation in the QMS

 • Graduate survey

-• Target group: Graduates
+• Target group: graduates

-• Survey of Students in Germany (SID)
+• The Student Survey in Germany (SiD)

 • Frequency: every four years in the summer semester